Polyconseil/getconf/docs/reference.rst

                  are looked up under ``<SECTION>_<KEY>`` instead of ``<NAMESPACE>_<SECTION>_<KEY>``; use this setup with care, since getconf might load variables that weren't intended for this application.

+    .. warning:: Using dash in section or key would prevent from overriding values using environment variables.
+                 Dash are converted to underscore internally, but if you have the same variable using underscore, it would override both of them.

     .. method:: getstr(key[, default=''])

         Retrieve a key from available environments.